wp-plugins/wp-google-map-plugin/readme.txt

 Stable tag:        Easiest way to create Google Maps!
 A plugin to display multiple location markers, customized map skins, infowindows and much more.
 Based on the latest Google API Version.

 == Description ==
-Display <strong>Google Maps</strong> at a shortcode’s ease!
+Display Google Maps at a shortcode’s ease!
 WP Google Map Plugin is a simple tool to add single or multiple markers on the same map and display on your webpage using a shortcode.
 The plugin is also featured to automatically extract exact latitude and longitude from a provided address.
 WP Google Map plugin hassle free transfers your map to any number of domains without a Google Map API Key.
 Here is a quick highlight on the numerous customizable features offered by the free and pro versions of the WP Google Map plugin.

 Here is a quick highlight on the numerous customizable features offered by the free and pro versions of the  [WP Google Map Pro Version](http://codecanyon.net/item/advanced-google-maps/5211638).

 = Lite Version (Free) =
-* Create <strong>unlimited maps</strong> and display on posts/pages using shortcode
+* Create unlimited maps and display on posts/pages using shortcode
-* Add <strong>unlimited locations</strong> using an easy to use interface for Google Maps
+* Add unlimited locations using an easy to use interface for Google Maps
 * Customize marker image for each location separately or group wise.
 Choose from +500 readymade markers or pick your own image
 * Display your map perfectly on all devices.
-Create <strong>100% responsive maps</strong> effortlessly
+Create 100% responsive maps effortlessly
+* First & the only wordpress plugin to support multiple infowindows with title
 * Display Google Maps on sidebars using widget
 * Add any number of Google maps on pages/posts/sidebars
 * Display Road Map view.
 This is the default map type